SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 City - Richmond Hill, ON

+Job Description:

-Job Description - There is an exciting opportunity as full-time software engineer with the desire, commitment and work ethic to develop and maintain our web-based applications.
+> There is an exciting opportunity as full-time software engineer with the desire, commitment and work ethic to develop and maintain our web-based applications.
 You'll play a key role in building and shaping our platform on both front-end and back-end for varieties of features to ensure the quality and time to market for each release.
 If you are energetic, goal-oriented, creative, and experienced in software development, you may be eligible to become a member of our team.

 ## _Education_